hermabr/gren/progress.md

     - uses DEFAULT_GREN_VERSION for target version check.

 Current issues / blockers
-- [ ] src/gren/storage/state.py is unstable due to toggling migrated_at on _StateResultMigrated.
-  - Desired final: _StateResultMigrated should NOT include migrated_at in state.json.
-  - But _coerce_result currently expects migrated_at and returns _StateResultMigrated with migrated_at.
-This must be reverted.
+- [ ] src/gren/storage/state.py still expects migrated_at in _StateResultMigrated; this must be removed.
-  - The state file should only store result.status="migrated". migrated_at should live only in migration.json.
-- [ ] LSP/typing noise in core/gren.py around start_attempt_queued owner payload.
-Ignore or fix by defining proper Owner dict.
-- [ ] In migrate.py, _write_migrated_state still sets migrated_at in state (should be removed once state model is fixed).
+- [ ] migrate.py _write_migrated_state still writes migrated_at; should only set status.
+- [ ] No overwritten_at in migration.json yet (needed for alias detachment tracking).
+- [ ] Alias activation logic does not yet check original success or overwritten_at.
-- [ ] Additional migration logging for overwrite (force recompute) still needs to be added.
+- [ ] No migration_overwrite logging yet.

-Next steps
-- [ ] Fix state migration handling (remove migrated_at from state.json; update coerce_result and migrate.py).
+- [ ] Dashboard API/FE migration display still missing.
-- [ ] Add overwrite logging in load_or_create when force recompute against migrated alias.
-- [ ] Add migration-aware dashboard API and frontend UI.
-- [ ] Add tests and update CHANGELOG.md.

-Notes about chz defaults
-- chz supports default comparison via Field._default and Field._default_factory.
-- Similar logic appears in chz.data_model.pretty_format and beta_to_blueprint_values(skip_defaults=True).
-- Use that logic to detect default gren_version in to_python.

 Files modified/added so far
 - [x] Added: src/gren/serialization/migrations.py